bangladeshihistory/site/src/pages/posts/Story-Telling-With-Gatsby.md

 ### Stack

 As a next step, I defined my stack.
-These are the technologies and strategies will I explored and plan to implement to achieve my mission.
+These are the technologies and strategies I explored and plan to implement to achieve my mission.

 #### Linode